Skip to content

 }

-Seeing op = RUM; indicates that the RUM function is working properly and data has been successfully collected.
+Seeing op = RUM; indicates that the RUM function is enabled and data has been successfully collected.

 Trace

-If enableLinkRumData = YES, you can see this in the RUM Resource data.
-Check SDK debug logs in the Xcode debugger console.
+If enableLinkRumData = YES is set, you can see it displayed in the RUM Resourse data.
+Check the SDK debug logs in the Xcode debugger console.

 [FTLog][INFO] -[FTRecordModel initWithSource:op:tags:fields:tm:] [line 36] write data = {